Introduction to William Shakespeare

 Casca is the mastermind behind the assassination, as unlike Brutus, he did not do it for the sake of the Republic, and unlike Cassius, he did not have jealousy.
 He simply had a corrupt mind.
 He goes to the extent of plating false documents with the help of fellow conspirators in order to convince Brutus.
 However, in the end, like Cassius and Brutus, Casca also commits suicide.

 Octavius is the great-nephew of Julius Caesar, who would go on to become the first Roman Emperor, Caesar Augustus.
-He joins The Second Triumvirate to avenge his family blood and defeats the Republicans.
+He joins the Second Triumvirate to avenge his family’s blood and defeats the Republicans.

 Political Maneuvering in Julius Caesar